SerdarHelli/SuperResolutionXRayImages/README.md

 # Super Resolution DICOM & Image Processing API

-This project provides a FastAPI-based application for super-resolving medical DICOM images and standard images (PNG, JPEG).
+This project supports all types of 2D medical X-ray images, including chest, dental, and others.
+It performs super-resolution and denoising using a RealESRGAN-based model.
+The application supports both standard image formats (e.g., PNG, JPEG) and medical DICOM files.
+Originally developed for a specific customer request, the project was left unused.
+After some time, I decided to open source it so others can benefit from its functionality.

  The API integrates preprocessing, inference using a RealESRGAN model, and optional postprocessing steps like CLAHE.

 ## Features